 CA key pairs are generated by trusted roles and using a cryptographic hardware device.
 Typically, the cryptographic hardware is evaluated to FIPS 140-1 Level 3 and EAL 4+.
+Community requirements may specify a lower version of control.
 DigiCert creates auditable evidence during the key generation process to prove that the CPS was followed and role separation was enforced during the key generation process.